 The Reference Architecture provides specific Canadian implementation guidance for the implementation of the auditing aspect of the ATNA profile in Canada.
-For details, refer to the RA v0.1.1 DFT, section Canadian Audit Trail (CA:Aud) Implementation Guidance.
+For details, refer to the RA section Canadian Audit Trail (CA:Aud) Implementation Guidance.

 CA:Aud provides support for Event Logging for Auditing.
 To allow for these features, CA:FeX actors can be grouped with CA:Aud actors.